There are many resources upon which you can draw to finance your education.

 - Financial institution loans and lines of credit

-More than 700 students work at Mount Allison both during the academic year and through the summer months and there are opportunities for employment in the surrounding community as well.
+More than 700 students (+32% of the student population) work at Mount Allison both during the academic year and through the summer months and there are opportunities for employment in the surrounding community as well.